Nathan Yellin-Mor: Biography

 Nathan Friedman-Yellin was born in Grodno in the Russian Empire (now Belarus).
-His father was a builder who was killed after getting drafted into the Russian Army during World War I. Following his father's death his family moved to Lipsko where he went to public school He studied engineering at the Warsaw Polytechnic.
+His father was a builder who was killed after getting drafted into the Russian Army during World War I. Following his father's death, his family moved to Lipsko, where he went to public school He studied engineering at the Warsaw Polytechnic.
 He was active in Betar and Irgun in Poland.

-Between 1938 and 1939 he was the coeditor, along with Avraham Stern (Yair), of Di Tat ("The Action "), the Irgun's newspaper in Poland.
+Between 1938 and 1939, he was the coeditor, along with Avraham Stern (Yair), of Di Tat ("The Action "), the Irgun's newspaper in Poland.

 Activism

 He immigrated clandestinely to the British Mandate of Palestine and joined Lehi, a Jewish paramilitary group, Lohamei Herut Yisrael (Hebrew acronym LHI - in English, Fighters for the Freedom of Israel; derogatorily called by the British the Stern gang) where he operated under the name "Gera".

 In December 1941, Yair Stern assigned Yellin-Mor to travel to Turkey and the Balkans to recruit Jews living there for the underground in Palestine.
-He was arrested near Aleppo, Syria, and brought back to Palestine, where the British put him into detention first at the Mizrah detention camp and then transferred to Latrun.
-There Yellin-Mor masterminded digging a 74-meter-long tunnel over 8 months and, together with 19 comrades, escaped on November 1, 1943.
-After Stern's murder, he became a member of Lehi's guiding triumvirate, with Israel Eldad as chief of Lehi's propaganda and Yitzhak Shamir as chief of operations.
+He was arrested near Aleppo, Syria, and brought back to Palestine, where the British first held him at the Mizra detention camp and then transferred him to Latrun.
+There, Yellin-Mor masterminded the construction of a tunnel 75 m in length over a period of eight months, with the debris from tunneling dumped on a garden tended by prisoners; on November 1, 1943, he escaped together with 19 comrades.
+After Stern's murder, he became a member of Lehi's guiding triumvirate, with Israel Eldad as chief of propaganda and Yitzhak Shamir as chief of operations.
 Yellin-Mor was in charge of Lehi's political activities.